Home

 If just one of these braces is screwed loosely, the strings will glide under it and change the whammy bar position, detuning the whole guitar when the bar is pushed or pulled.

-Sometimes even with lubrication the strings won't return to their place completely, especially after using the tremolo too hard.
+Sometimes even with lubrication the strings won't return to their place completely, especially after using the vibrato arm too hard.
 In this situation you can force the strings to come back by performing silent bends somewhere on the fingerboard or around guitar body.

 I hope these tips will help you to stay in tune as they have helped me.

-Please feel free to leave me a feedback, or ask any questions via this form or my Facebook page.
+Please feel free to ask any questions via this form.